Viridian01/CSE-151A-Restaurant-Revenue/README.md

 Our data exploration also shows that many features are already very linearly correlated with `Revenue`, so we do not feel the need to expand our feature set any further.
 Finally, we split our dataset into a training and testing subset.

 ### Model Selection
-To select a model, we compare a variety of regression models using cross-validation on our training set.
+To select a model, we compare a variety of regression models using 5-fold cross-validation on our training set.
 The models chosen are simple linear regression, k-nearest neighbors (KNN), a decision tree, a random forest regressor, a support vector regressor (SVR), and a multilayer perceptron (MLP).
 After determining which model yields the best evaluation metric, for which we use root mean squared error (RMSE), we perform further hyperparameter tuning to determine whether our model can be improved further.
 The results of our model selection process are discussed in the next section.

 ## Results
 The cross-validation results of our initial models (excluding the MLP) are shown in Figure `Model Performance Histogram`.
 Note that the RMSE here is scaled and not an interpretable value relative to the true revenue values.

 <div align="center">
 	<img width = "50%" src="assets/models_performance.png">
-  <p><em>Model Performance Histogram</em></p>
+  <p><em>Figure 1: Model Performance Histogram</em></p>
 </div>

 We tune hyperparameters only for the random forest model and the MLP.
 Performing a grid search over two hyperparameters for the random forest yields the results shown in Figure `Random Forest Performance with Hyperparameter Tuning`.

 <div align="center">
 	<img width = "50%" src="assets/hypparam_tuning.png">
-  <p><em>Random Forest Performance with Hyperparameter Tuning</em></p>
+  <p><em>Figure 2: Random Forest Performance with Hyperparameter Tuning</em></p>
 </div>

 Additionally, we tune the number of units within each layer (excluding the output layer) for the MLP to further optimize the model.
 After doing so, the best architecture we obtained was a fully connected 5-layer network.
 It includes an input layer, three hidden layers with ReLU activation functions containing 176, 16, 56, and 48 nodes respectively, and a sigmoid output layer.